Absolute continuity of degenerate elliptic measure

 \item H\"{o}lder regularity: Let $B(X, 2R) \subset \Omega$ with $X \in \Omega$ and $R>0$, and let $u \in W_r(B(X, 2R))$ be a solution in $B(X, 2R)$.
 Write $\osc_B u:=\sup_B u - \inf_B u$.
 Then there exist $\varrho \in (0, 1]$ and $C>0$ such that for any $0<r<R$,

 Moreover, the boundary H\"{o}lder continuity holds as well.
-That is, the same estimate above is true for the ball $B$ centered on $\Rn$. \end{list} \end{lemma}
+That is, the same estimate above is true for balls $B$ centered on $\pom$. \end{list} \end{lemma}

-Next, let us introduce the degenerate elliptic measures associated with $L$.
-Associated with $L$ one can construct a family of regular probability measures $\{\w_L^X\}_{X \in \Omega}$, called the elliptic measure (see \cite{DFM3} for full details), such that for a given $f\in \mathscr{C}_c(\pom)$, if we define
+Next, let us introduce the degenerate elliptic measure associated with $L$.
+Associated with $L$ one can construct a family of regular probability measures $\{\w_L^X\}_{X \in \Omega}$, called the degenerate elliptic measure (see \cite{DFM3} for full details), such that for a given $f\in \mathscr{C}_c(\pom)$, if we define

 and $u:=f$ on $\pom$, then $u \in W_r(\Omega) \cap \mathscr{C}(\Omega)$ is a weak solution of $Lu=0$ in $\Omega$.

 To proceed, we recall the Green function constructed in \cite{DFM3}, which generalized the results from \cite{FJK, FKJ} in the bounded domains. \begin{lemma} Given $L=-\div(A\nabla)$ with a coefficients matrix $A$ satisfying \eqref{eq:elliptic}, there exists a function $G_L: \Omega \times \Omega \to [0, \infty]$ such that \begin{list}{\textup{(\theenumi)}}{\usecounter{enumi}\leftmargin=1.2cm \labelwidth=1.2cm \itemsep=0.2cm \topsep=.2cm {\roman{enumi}}}